vuongducphuong/documentation/content/applications/productivity/iot/config/https_certificate_iot.rst

      - Have an :guilabel:`IoT Box Subscription` line.
      - :guilabel:`Status` must be :guilabel:`In Progress`.

-    If the subscription is linked to a `<https://www.odoo.com>`_ portal user check the information on the portal subscription page.
+    If the subscription is linked to a `<https://leansoft.vn>`_ portal user check the information on the portal subscription page.

     .. figure:: https_certificate_iot/sub-example-in-progress.png
        :align: center
-       :alt: Odoo.com portal subscriptions filtered by "in progress".
+       :alt: leansoft.vn portal subscriptions filtered by "in progress".

        In this case, both subscriptions are considered "in progress" as the :guilabel:`Filter By\:
        In Progress` was used.